• Skip to primary navigation

 📝Ingredient Notes

-• Paprika- it just takes a pinch!
+• Paprika: It just takes a small pinch!
 You don't want to noticeably change the color of the potatoes.
-Just a pinch will slightly change the color and provide a more subtle depth of flavor.
+It should only slightly change the color and provide a more subtle depth of flavor.

-• Salt- always add salt to your taste.
-I tend to add quite a bit in dishes like this.
+• Salt: Always add salt to your taste.
+I tend to add quite a bit with potatoes.

 🥔Substitutions